 - 2 cups salsa verde divided (see Recipe Note #1)

-- 4 cups of beef broth water, or a mix
+- 4 cups beef broth (or use water or a mix)

 - 2 bay leaves